 After going 26-11 for Savannah of the Southern League, O'Day was purchased by the Washington Nationals (now a National League club) late in the 1886 season and made 6 late-season starts.
 He played parts of four seasons with the Nationals, leading the NL with 29 losses in 1888.
 He was acquired by the New York Giants late in the 1889 season and went 9-1 down the stretch for the team.
 He then won 2 games in his team's World Series win over the Brooklyn Bridegrooms.

 Umpiring and Managing Career

-O'Day managed the Cincinnati Reds in 1912, leading the team to a 75-78 record and fourth place finish before returning to umpiring in 1913.
+O'Day managed the Cincinnati Reds in 1912, leading the team to a 75-78 record and fourth-place finish before returning to umpiring in 1913.
 He then was the Chicago Cubs skipper in 1914, and the team went 78-76 and finished fourth with him at the helm.
-He returned to umping for good from 1915 to 1927.
-During that span, he was working at second base in Game Five of the 1920 World Series, when Bill Wambsganss turned an unassisted triple play.
+He returned to umpiring for good from 1915 to 1927.
+During that span, he was working at second base in Game 5 of the 1920 World Series, when Bill Wambsganss turned an unassisted triple play.
 Overall, during his umpiring career, he officiated in 10 World Series.
 He later served in an advisory position.